 - The potential impacts/scenarios that could arise

-- What are the required capabilities
+- What are the required capabilities?

 Business strategy FAQ

-For over 20 years, Michael has worked with micro-businesses to large corporates alike across Australia and Canada, developing and implementing business growth strategies and programs.
+Michael has worked with micro-businesses to large corporates alike across Australia and Canada for more than 20 years, developing and implementing highly effective and successful business growth strategies and programs.